hipay/hipay-docs/hipay-enterprise-sdk-ios/06-Usage.md

 ```

 ### Implementation note
-The *signature* parameter is required for security purposes.
+The *signature* parameter is required for security purposes in the HPFPaymentScreenViewController initialization.
 Please refer to the [Generating a server-side signature](#generating-a--signature) section for details.

 This example will present the built-in payment screen to your users when the `payButtonTouched` method is called (you may add a button targeting this method upon a touch).
 Once the payment workflow finishes, the `HPFPaymentScreenViewControllerDelegate` protocol methods will be called.

-You may copy and paste all or part of the example above.

 Please find below some additional details.